RobiDeantonio/Getting-and-Cleaning-Data-Course-Project/README.md

 Class Project for ["Getting and Cleaning Data"](https://www.coursera.org/learn/data-cleaning/home/welcome) The class project for Getting and Cleaning Data was to read in the **"Human Activity Recognition Using Smartphones"** data set, perform an analysis on the data set, and output a tidy data set.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
-A full description is available in this[site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+A full description is available in this [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 [Here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are the data for the project: